LogoOsome

 • Do I need to register my business in the UK?

 Yes, in the UK, most businesses must register with HM Revenue and Customs (HMRC) for tax purposes, even if you're a sole trader or self-employed.
 Additionally, if you operate as a limited company, you must register your company with Companies House.
+While opening a business bank account is not a legal requirement, it is strongly recommended for separating personal and business finances.

 • How much does it cost to register a small business in the UK?